opc-proxy/KafkaConnectorLib/README.md

 ### Requirements
 - Kafka server running with at least one broker.
 - Confluent Schema Registry running with at least one end-point.
-- On your client side you need support for: kafka-producer/consumer and Avro serialization/deserialization library.
+- On your client side you need support for kafka-producer/consumer and Avro serialization/deserialization library.

 ### Configuration
 ```javascript